grahamr975/EWS-Office365-Contact-Sync/README.md

 ## Getting Started

+1. Install the EWS API here: https://www.microsoft.com/en-us/download/details.aspx?id=42951
-1. Download the latest version here: https://github.com/grahamr975/EWS-Office365-Contact-Sync
+2. Download the latest version of the script here: https://github.com/grahamr975/EWS-Office365-Contact-Sync
-2. Export your credentials to a CliXml credential file
+3. Export your Office 365 administrator credentials to a CliXml credential file.
+See below for an example on how to do this.
+``
+$Credxmlpath = "C:\MyCredentials\"
+$Credential | Export-Clixml $Credxmlpath
+``
-3. To test, run for a single mailbox in your directory
+4. To test the script, run for a single mailbox in your directory.
+See below for an example (batch file)
-4. To run the script for all users, specify DIRECTORY for MailboxList

-Example single mailbox batch file
 ```
 @echo off
 cd "%~dp0EWS-Office365-Contact-Sync"